openeemeter/caltrack/docs/guides/detailed_data_prep.md

 Optionally, between step 4 and 5 you could split the file into multiple CSVs to make the files easier to work with.

+This step should yield 6,890,783 trace records and 4,223 traces.

 Monthly Gas Use Preparation
 ---
 The following files are cleaned and formatted in this section: